openstack/skyline-console/docs/en/develop/3-10-FormItem-introduction.md

       ![add-select](/docs/zh/develop/images/form/add-select.png)

   - `ip-input`
-    - 带有验证功能的 IP 输入框
+    - IP input with verification
-    - `version`，ip 类型，默认是`4`，还可设置为`6`
+    - `version`, ip version, default is `4`, also can be `6`
-    - 以云主机挂载网卡手动指定 IP`src/pages/compute/containers/Instance/actions/AttachInterface.jsx`为例
+    - Take attach interface to instance set ip as an example `src/pages/compute/containers/Instance/actions/AttachInterface.jsx`

       ```javascript
       {